 This book is primarily intended to be used as a text for undergraduate students in engineering (and related) disciplines.
 The book provides a basic introduction to continuous-time and discrete-time signals and systems.
 Since many engineering curricula use MATLAB as a teaching tool, the book also includes a detailed introduction to MATLAB as an appendix.
-The earlier editions of this book, which covered only the continuous-time case, evolved from a detailed set of lecture notes that the author prepared in order to teach two different undergraduate courses on continuous-time signals and systems at the University of Victoria (Victoria, BC, Canada).
-The first version of these lectures notes was developed while the author was teaching ELEC 260 (Signal Analysis) in the Summer 2003 term, and were subsequently augmented in order to accommodate the teaching of ELEC 255 (System Dynamics) in the Fall 2003 term.
-Over time, the lecture notes underwent many changes, eventually leading to the earlier versions of this book, which covered only the continuous-time case.
-More recently, coverage of the discrete-time case has been added, resulting in the book that you are now reading.
+This book evolved from a detailed set of lecture notes that the author prepared in order to teach two different undergraduate courses on continuous-time signals and systems at the University of Victoria (Victoria, BC, Canada).
+In particular, the first version of these lectures notes was developed while the author was teaching ELEC 260 (Signal Analysis) in the Summer 2003 term, with some further content being added to accommodate the teaching of ELEC 255 (System Dynamics) in the Fall 2003 term.
+Over time, the lecture notes underwent many changes, eventually evolving into a textbook.
+The earlier versions of this book only covered the continuous-time case, with coverage of the discrete-time case being added later.
+All of this work ultimately led to the book that you are now reading.